Codecademy/docs/content/lua/concepts/strings/terms/sub/sub.md

   - 'paths/computer-science'
 ---

 The **`.sub()`** function is used to extract a substring from a given string.
-The function takes two arguments; the string from which you want to extract a substring and the starting and ending indices of the substring.
+The extracted substring is determined by the integers passed to the function, which specify the starting and ending index.

 ## Syntax